 Flange plungers, also called funnel-cup plungers, are best used for toilets and other curved drains.
 The extra rubber sticking out the end is designed to fit into the toilet drain to make a more perfect seal and increase the suction power:

-How to Use A Plunger To Unclog A Toilet
+How to Use A Plunger to Unclog A Toilet

 When a blockage forms in your toilet, you probably want to fix the problem as quickly as possible.
 However, rushing into the job can cause more issues than you started with — and lead to a larger mess.